microsoft/TemplateStudio/CONTRIBUTING.md

 When you F5 to debug or start without debugging, Visual Studio will install the extensions in the Visual Studio Experimental Instance.
 Once loaded, you can test the extensions by creating a new project and selecting the appropriate `Template Studio for *` template.

+You can also build and run the [VSEmulator](https://github.com/microsoft/TemplateStudio/tree/main/code/test/VsEmulator) to iterate faster on templates without needing to rebuild and redeploy the extensions.
+The VSEmulator reads template content directly from the local repository so will immediately honor any changes you make to the templates without needing to be rebuilt.

 ## Templates

 The templates for a given Template Studio extension live within the `Templates` folder for that extension (e.g. [code/TemplateStudioForWinUICs/Templates](https://github.com/microsoft/TemplateStudio/tree/main/code/TemplateStudioForWinUICs/Templates) for the Template Studio for WinUI (C#) extension).
 If you are adding new options to the Template Studio wizard or fixing bugs in existing templates, you'll primarily be working within these folders.